By: Nightstorm @ Dark Horizon

 Contracts of Music even work on people who are deaf.

-When invoking this clause, the changeling will hear background music that will reflect
+When invoking this clause, the changeling will hear background music that will reflect his current situation.

 Cost: 1 Glamour

 Catch: The changeling hums the music he is hearing in the background during this clause.
 If he stops at any time, he must pay the cost.

 Dramatic Failure: The changeling does not hear a soundtrack that changes as his situation does, but that is constant, loud and distracting, lasting for the rest of the scene.
 All rolls are done at -2.

 Failure: The contract does not work.
 Nothing happens.

 Success: The changeling hears music (either vocal or instrumental) that reflects what is going on with him at the moment.
 The music is in the mind of the changeling and is not heard by others and so is not affected by the mask.
 If he is being chased perhaps the keystone cops chase music will be playing.
 If his girlfriend is breaking up with him, perhaps Dido is playing.
 The music does not have to be something that the changeling has heard before.
 The Wyrd works out what is heard.
 By listening to his soundtrack the changeling is more able to determine what to do next, giving him a +1 on all rolls except Clarity or Derangement rolls.
 This lasts for the rest of the scene.
 If more than one changeling is using Soundtrack in each other’s mind at the same time, then the one with the highest Wyrd overrides the other’s.

 Exceptional Success: The contract lasts until the next sunrise or sunset, whichever is first.
 Furthermore, for each success the changeling can allow one other person to hear his soundtrack, though that person might not know where it’s coming from.

 The changeling uses sounds to convey meaning to another.

 Dice Pool: Wits + Wyrd - Subject’s Wits